folke/noice.nvim/README.md

       [":"] = { icon = " ", hl_group = "DiagnosticInfo", firstc = false },
     },
   },
-  history = {
+  popupmenu = {
+    enabled = false, -- disable if you use something like cmp-cmdline backend = "cmp", -- backend to use to show regular cmdline completions.
+For now only 'cmp' }, history = {
     -- options for the message history that you get with `:Noice` view = "split",